johnolinda/relationships-small-group-study/06-conflict.md

 - Control: I want, must have, and deserve control, and you will feel the brunt of my disappointment if you mess up my tidy little universe!
 (I fear unpredictability and the unknown.)
 - Acceptance: I want, must have, and deserve acceptance, and you are responsible for giving it to me.
 (I fear rejection.)

-*Which of these desires has become more important to you than you relationship to God?*

-*Which of these desires most often leads to conflict in your life?*
+**DISCUSSION QUESTION:** *Which of these desires has become more important to you than you relationship to God?
+Which of these desires most often leads to conflict in your life?*

-*In James 4:4, what does it mean to be a "friend of the world"?*
+**DISCUSSION QUESTION:** *In James 4:4, what does it mean to be a "friend of the world"?
+(To make yourself and your selfish desires more important than God's glory)*

-> You adulterous people!
-Do you not know that friendship with the world is enmity with God?
-Therefore whoever wishes to be a friend of the world makes himself an enemy of God.

-To make yourself and your selfish desires more important than God's glory.

 Ashley and Hannah had made recognition and reputation more important than God's glory and grace.
 They had made a piece of creation their best friend and primary focus.

-*Do you find anything encouraging in James 4:4?*

-> You adulterous people!
-Do you not know that friendship with the world is enmity with God?
-Therefore whoever wishes to be a friend of the world makes himself an enemy of God.

-- We can only be adulterous because we are married to God.
-- He loves us as in a marriage relationship.
-- We are also considered God's friends.
-- Though God is absolutely holy, he still loves us as his bride and accepts us as his friends.
+**DISCUSSION QUESTION:** *Do you find anything encouraging in James 4:4?
+(We can only be adulterous because we are married to God; he loves us as in a marriage relationship; we are also considered God's friends; though God is absolutely holy, he still loves us as his bride and accepts us as his friends)*

-Next time you experience ungodly irritation with a friend, spouse, coworker, or child, ask yourself, "What is more important to me right now than God's glory?"
+The next time you experience ungodly irritation with a friend, spouse, coworker, or child, ask yourself, "What is more important to me right now than God's glory?"

-### What Does God Do to People Who Forsake Him for Something Else?
+## What Does God Do to People Who Forsake Him for Something Else?

 Consider a married couple where one partner has an affair.
 This person has betrayed the one to whom he is supposed to be most committed.
-He has shared with another an intimacy that one the spouse can rightly claim.
 What would you expect the offended spouse to do?
 Would you expect that person to act as if nothing had happened?
 What if the offended spouse said, "Oh, that's okay"?
 Wouldn't you wonder whether that person really cared about the relationship?
 If the offended person was even slightly invested in the marriage, you would expect to see some jealousy and anger over infidelity, wouldn't you?

-So it is with God.
+So it is with God in James 4:5-6.

-Read James 4:5-6.

 > Or do you suppose it is to no purpose that the Scripture says, “He yearns jealously over the spirit that he has made to dwell in us”?
 But he gives more grace.
 Therefore it says, “God opposes the proud, but gives grace to the humble.”

 When we wander from God, the Spirit he has poured out on us and who now lives in us becomes quite concerned and envious.
 A better way to translate the words *envious* or *jealous* is the word *zealous.* Like the person whose spouse is unfaithful, God is zealous to do whatever it takes to regain the affection of our hearts.
 He doesn't do this because he needs us; he does this because he loves us.
 When he pursues us and we humble ourselves and return to him, he pours out even more grace!

-*Based on what we have learned so far in this class, what do you think God uses to regain our affections?*
+**DISCUSSION QUESTION:** *Based on what we have learned so far in this class, what do you think God uses to regain our affections?
+(Other people!)*

-Other people!

 God uses the difficulties in relationships to allow us to see what we typically live for besides him.
 God used Ashley and Hannah in each other's lives to help them grow in repentance and faith.

 Who is God using in your life right now?
 Do you see that your wise, sovereign, and gracious Redeemer was acting on your behalf when he placed this person in your life?
 If so, you are growing in your ability to engage in conflict in godly ways.
 Remember, you can't avoid conflict, but it can be a place where amazing growth takes place!

-### Once We Are Rescued, What Should We Do?
+## Once We Are Rescued, What Should We Do?

-Read James 4:7-10.
+James 4:7-10 says:

 > Submit yourselves therefore to God.
 Resist the devil, and he will flee from you.
 Draw near to God, and he will draw near to you.
 Cleanse your hands, you sinners, and purify your hearts, you double-minded.
 Be wretched and mourn and weep.
 Let your laughter be turned to mourning and your joy to gloom.
 Humble yourselves before the Lord, and he will exalt you.